Denver Weather: Two Really Good Chances For Spring Snow This Week

 The system will start to influence Colorado’s weather Monday night.
 Until then, most of the state will remain dry and mostly clear through at least Monday evening.
 Despite the sunshine on Monday, temperatures will continue a cooling trend that started on Sunday.
-The Denver, Boulder, and Fort Collins areas will be lucky to reach 50 degrees Monday afternoon.READ MORE: Colorado Unemployment Claimants Struggling With ID.me Verification Stuck With No Income, No Answers
+The Denver, Boulder and Fort Collins areas will be lucky to reach 50 degrees Monday afternoon.READ MORE: Wildfire Webinars Focus On Increased Risk For Property Owners After Cameron Peak, East Troublesome Fires

 Even cooler weather arrives Tuesday with high temperatures in the Denver metro area expected to stay in the 40s through at least Saturday.